-Obesity: White cane sugar is said to provide “empty calories”; it lends energy and has no other nutritional value.
-People who have high body mass index (BMI) can cut down their sugar intake by replacing natural sugar with sugar substitutes.
+Obesity: White cane sugar is said to provide 'empty calories'; it lends energy and has no other nutritional value.
+People who have a high body mass index (BMI) can cut down their sugar intake by replacing natural sugar with sugar substitutes.
 Those people who have a sweet tooth and cannot resist sugary items can include food and beverages made of sugar substitutes and therefore not add additional calories.
-This practice can assist in weight loss by limiting the energy intake.
+This practice can assist in weight loss by limiting energy intake.

 There are several artificial sweeteners approved by the FDA, each with specific characteristics.

 Artificial sweeteners approved by the FDA include:

 Aspartame: Aspartame is 200 times as sweet as sugar and can be used for making desserts and even used as a tabletop sweetener.
 It is an odorless, white crystalline powder that is derived from two amino acids called aspartic acid and phenylalanine.
 It is not heat stable and hence cannot be used for baking and cooking.
 ADI: 50 mg/kg body weight.